Getting a Handle on Made in America

-I was not born, trained nor ever even politely introduced to manufacturing of any sort before I determined that making cookware was somehow a smart career choice for my so-called “second act”.
-I have the great good fortune of a partner to whom the complexities of raw material sourcing, machine-tool operation and maintenance, labor relations, regulatory tangles and such other of the daily challenges of making actual things are well understood.
-That’s Jeff, of course, and you can read more about him at the main site too.
+If you’ve read anything of the main Brooklyn Copper Cookware site, it’s probably clear that I was not born, trained nor ever even politely introduced to manufacturing of any sort before I determined that making cookware was somehow a smart career choice for my so-called “second act”.
+I have the great good fortune of having partners to whom the complexities of raw material sourcing, machine-tool operation and maintenance, labor relations, regulatory tangles and such other of the daily challenges of making actual things are well understood.

-When Jeff and I met it was through Harry Rosenblum, the affable owner of Brooklyn Kitchen, the place where I first saw Jeff’s handiwork based on the classic Waldow designs: 14 gauge copper, hand wiped interiors, brass handles.
-Harry very kindly gave me the only phone number that Jeff ever picks up, which along with dropping Harry’s name got me my audience for the first of the many 1 minute pitches I would have to make in the next couple of years.
+Upon getting BCC started I met my first manufacturing partner through Harry Rosenblum, the affable owner of Brooklyn Kitchen, the place where I first saw Hammersmith’s handiwork based on the classic Waldow designs: 14 gauge copper, hand wiped interiors, brass handles.
+Harry very kindly gave me the only phone number that reliably got through to the shop, which along with dropping Harry’s name got me my audience for the first of the many 1 minute pitches I would have to make in the next couple of years.
 That one went something like this:

 The negotiations were short and an interesting story in their own right, but what was most compelling at that moment was to see if the old Waldow tooling would stand up to the specification I was talking about.
 We needed to make some prototypes – the very first Hammersmith pots.